Solar panels east of Kigali, Ruanda

 Core area “Climate and energy, just transition” Adaptation to climate change and environmentally friendly urban development

 Rwanda is already feeling the effects of climate change.
 Average temperatures are rising, heavy rainfall, flooding and landslides are becoming more frequent.
-Among the least developed countries, Rwanda has been playing a leading role in climate action from an early stage.
-The country is actively involved in international climate initiatives and the NDC partnership.
-In 2012, the government created a national fund dedicated specifically to climate finance, the Fund for Environment and Climate Change in Rwanda (FONERWA).
-It is the largest of its kind in Africa and is seen as serving as a model for others on the continent to follow.
+The country is actively involved in international climate initiatives and the NDC Partnership.
+In 2012, the government created a national fund dedicated to climate finance, the Fund for Environment and Climate Change in Rwanda (FONERWA).

 KfW Development Bank is financing climate change adaptation projects at the district level via this Fund.
-Support is also being provided for environmentally-friendly urban development in the capital Kigali and measures to make the cities on Lake Kivu more climate resilient.
+Support is also being provided for environmentally-friendly urban development in the capital Kigali and for measures to make the towns and cities on Lake Kivu more climate resilient.

 Climate and Development Partnership